AOEpeople/aoe_technology_radar/README.md

 ### ✨ Version 5.0.0

-In this version, we transitioned from `quadrants` to `segments` for enhanced flexibility and organization.
-This update supports 1 to 6 segments, allowing you to customize your radar as needed.
-Simply update the attribute in your `config.json` and add or remove segments as desired.
-The radar will automatically adjust to the number of segments.
+Version 5.0.0 introduces a major improvement: the transition from fixed `quadrants` to flexible `segments`.
+You can now define between 1 and 6 segments in your radar, making it easy to tailor the structure to your needs.
+Simply update the `segments` attribute in your `config.json`.
+Add or remove segments as required.
+The radar visualization and all related features will automatically adapt to your configuration.

-Deploy your radar using GitHub Actions and GitHub Pages.
-The repository includes a preconfigured workflow (`.github/workflows/main.yml`) that builds your static site and automatically publishes it to GitHub Pages whenever you push to the default (`main`) branch.
+Deployment is streamlined with a ready-to-use GitHub Actions workflow (`.github/workflows/main.yml`).
+This workflow builds your static site and publishes it to GitHub Pages every time you push to the `main` branch, enabling fast and automated updates to your radar.

+A new `footerLinks` option has been added, allowing you to configure custom links that appear in the footer of your radar site.
+This makes it easy to add links to legal pages, documentation, or any other resources relevant to your radar.
+To use this feature, add a `footerLinks` array to your `config.json`, where each entry has a `label` and a `url`.
+If not set, the footer will fall back to showing the imprint link.

 ### Version 4.0.0